Schur indices for noncommutative reality-based algebras with two nonreal basis elements: Introduction

-When $F$ is the field of definition for an RBA with positive degree map, $F\mathbf{B}$ will be an $r$-dimensional semisimple $F$-algebra.
-(This follows from an argument that generalizes Maschke's theorem; see \cite{Hanaki00}.)
-The {\it splitting field} of $F\mathbf{B}$ is the minimal field extension $K$ of $F$ for which $K\mathbf{B}$ is a direct sum of full matrix algebras over $K$.
-In particular, it is the minimal field $K$ for which every irreducible character of $A$ can be realized by a matrix representation that maps every element of the standard basis $\mathbf{B}$ to a matrix with entries in $K$.
+When $F$ is the field of definition for an RBA with positive degree map, $F\mathbf{B}$ will be an $r$-dimensional semisimple $F$-algebra \cite{Hanaki00}.
+A {\it splitting field} of $F\mathbf{B}$ is a field extension $K$ of $F$ for which $K\mathbf{B}$ is a direct sum of full matrix algebras over $K$.
+In particular, it is a field $K$ for which every irreducible character of $A$ is afforded by a matrix representation that maps every element of the standard basis $\mathbf{B}$ to a matrix with entries in $K$; i.e.~every $\chi \in Irr(A)$ is realized over $K$.

-Our main results concern noncommutative RBAs with positive degree map that have exactly one pair of nonreal standard basis elements.
-We show that for these RBAs the field of definition is always a splitting field.
+Our main result concerns noncommutative RBAs with positive degree map that have exactly one pair of nonreal standard basis elements.
 The argument makes use of the general observation that irreducible characters of RBAs can always be realized up to similarity by $*$-representations; i.e.~those that satisfy $\mathcal{X}(a^*) = \overline{\mathcal{X}(a)^{\top}}$ for all $a \in A$.
-Higman's generalization of the Frobenius-Schur indicator is applied to show that for RBAs $(A,\mathbf{B})$ with only one pair of nonreal basis elements, (i) $A$ has a unique irreducible character $\chi$ of degree greater than $1$, (ii) $\chi$ has degree $2$, and (iii) every irreducible character of $A$ is realizable over $\mathbb{R}$.
-Then we show that there is a real $*$-algebra representation $\mathcal{X}$ affording $\chi$ for which $\mathcal{X}(F\mathbf{B})$ can be expressed as a generalized quaternion algebra $\big( \dfrac{\alpha, \beta}{F} \big)$ defined by two nonzero parameters $\alpha, \beta \in F^{\times}$.
-Our conclusion will follow from this because one of the two parameters can always be ararnged to be a nonzero square.
+We apply Linchenko and Montgomery's extension of Frobenius-Schur indicator theory for algebras with involution \cite{LM2000} to obtain some restrictions on irreducible characters of RBAs with two (and four) nonreal basis elements.
+When the RBA $(A,\mathbf{B})$ has two nonreal basis elements, it shows there is a unique irreducible character $\chi$ of degree $2$, all other irreducible characters are of degree $1$, and every irreducible character is realizable over $\mathbb{R}$.
+Being the unique irreducible character of degree $2$, $\chi$ takes values in the field of definition $F$.
+If $\mathcal{X}$ is a real $*$-algebra representation affording $\chi$, then $\mathcal{X}(F\mathbf{B})$ is a $4$-dimensional simple $F$-algebra, and hence it can be expressed as a generalized quaternion algebra in terms of its symbol $\big( \dfrac{\alpha, \beta}{F} \big)$ for a pair of parameters $\alpha, \beta \in F^{\times}$.
+Our main result gives a character-theoretic formula for the symbol of $\mathcal{X}(F\mathbf{B})$.
+Although $\mathbb{R}$ is a splitting field, we give examples of some integral RBAs of rank $6$ where this component is a division algebra.